Participants of the Third IMF Statistical Forum

 Luigi Guiso is full professor at the Einaudi Institute for Economics and Finance since January 2012.
 He has moved to EIEF to take the AXA chair in Household Finance and Insurance form the European University Institute.
 He has directed for five years the Finance Programme at CEPR of which he is a fellow.
 Luigi Guiso obtained a Msc in Economics at the London School of Economics (1980) and Mphil in Economics at University of Essex (1982).
 He has been visiting professor at the London School of Economics and Imperial College in London and has held teaching positions at the University of Rome, the University of Chicago, Graduate School of Business and at Northwestern Univesity, Kellogg School of Management besides that at the European University Institute.

 Katherine Hennings is Senior Advisor of the Department of Economics in Central Bank of Brazil.
-She joined the Central Bank in 1993 at the International Affairs Area and moved after two years to the Department of Economic, where she became Head of the Consultancy of Economic Studies and Analysis in 1998.
+She joined the Central Bank in 1993 at the International Affairs Area and moved after two years to the Department of Economics as Head of the Consultancy of Economic Studies and Analysis.
 Afterwards she became Senior Advisor to the Board, working directly with the Deputy Governor for Economic Policy for more than ten years.
 Before joining Central Bank of Brazil she was Professor of Macroeconomic Theory and of International Economics at Federal University of Parana and at the Catholic School of Economics and Management.
 At that time she was also a researcher at the Economic and Social Development Institute of Parana State.
 She has a PhD in Economics from the University of São Paulo.
 She is currently vice-chair of the Irving Fisher Committee on Central Bank Statistics and member of other Committees at Central Bank of Brazil.